SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

-FOR-THE-DAY NOTES:
-* Check if Pis wakeword / intent detection works even when offline.
-Seems to!

-NOTE: The thin wires on #0's LEDs might be causing the high power draw.
-If one of the others fails, could scavenge it.

 TODAY:
-* Create new Rhino model with only stuff that we need for the event
+* Create new Rhino model with only stuff that we need for the event:
   * Add stuff from intentservice.
   * Don't forget two paths for scavenger hunt.
   * Make chat harder to trigger -- e.g. "Let's have a chat".